Minds/minds/.gitlab/issue_templates/product-change.md

 ### Hypothesis

-(Describe the propoosed change and how it relates to the target problem)
+(Describe the proposed change and how it relates to the target problem)

 ### What is the primary metric that this change is aimed to improve?